-Before you do anything else, be smart and put together a financial reserve for when clients stall on payments, you get sick and your marketing has suffered, when the car breaks down, or a number of different reasons that need money.
+Before you do anything else, be smart and put together a financial reserve for when clients stall on payments, you get sick and your marketing has suffered, when the car breaks down, or a number of different crises that result in a need for extra cash.
 The emergency fund keeps you from using a credit card or pulling from your retirement savings.
-I suggest that freelance writers have a large emergency fund of between six and twelve months of living expenses so that you can survive a partner’s job loss, your own changing career goals (time off for a novel, for instance), and other emergencies that come up.
+I suggest that freelance writers have a large emergency fund of between six and twelve months of living expenses so that you can survive a partner’s job loss, your own changing career goals (time off for a novel, for instance), and other emergencies.

 When you have a financial cushion, you have freedom.
 It’s not sexy, but doing this will allow those more glamorous things to follow.

 If, like me, you like to follow plans, financial guru Dave Ramsey has a popular seven-step system.